Stephanie-Schefer/NLP_Recipe_Guide/ResearchFindings.md

 Unsupervised learning techniques like TF-IDF (Term Frequency-Inverse Document Frequency) vector spaces and BERT (Bidirectional Encoder Representations from Transformers) play crucial roles in analyzing recipe datasets.
 TF-IDF vectorization transforms recipes into numerical representations, capturing the importance of terms (ingredients, cooking methods) within the dataset.
 By employing cosine similarity or distance metrics, TF-IDF enables comparisons between recipes, identifying similarities based on ingredient compositions or textual descriptions.
 On the other hand, BERT, known for its contextualized word embeddings, provides nuanced and high-dimensional representations of words, sentences, or documents.
 In recipe analysis, BERT's contextual understanding allows for comprehensive comprehension of recipe texts, discerning complex cooking techniques and relationships between ingredients.
 Both TF-IDF and BERT techniques contribute to tasks such as recipe clustering, similarity identification, ingredient substitution recommendations, and even recipe generation.
 These unsupervised learning methods offer powerful tools for extracting meaningful insights, understanding semantic relationships, and enhancing the exploration and understanding of culinary datasets, ultimately aiding in various aspects of recipe dataset analysis.

 The clustering of recipes based on titles, directions, and ingredients shows one distinct cluster when plotted in two dimensions.
 The other categories are mixed together, so using BERT techniques was used to see if recipe segmentation could be any more distinct.
 The utilization of BERT aims to uncover deeper structures or relationships within the textual data, potentially identifying latent factors that contribute to recipe similarities or distinctions.
 By employing BERT embeddings, the goal is to achieve a more nuanced and refined segmentation of recipes that might not be apparent from traditional two-dimensional plots, thereby enhancing the understanding of recipe similarities and enabling a more sophisticated recipe categorization or clustering process.

+The process of using BERT was not as successful as we had hoped.
+The 2-D visualization of TF-IDF shows more distint groupings.

 # References